 Example: $60 per kit x 2 kits = $120 + $40 shipping and handling = $160 total cost of lending event

 $60 per kit x 3 kits = $180 + $60 shipping and handling = $240 total cost of lending event

 Need Facilitation Support?

 Upham Woods Outdoor Learning Center staff will travel to your classroom or outdoor learning space and help facilitate DOTS programming upon request on a first come, first served basis, provided the Research Naturalist schedule allows.
 DOTS programs are a minimum of two hours long and intended for one classroom (approximately 25 students).
 Examples of how Research Naturalists can help with your students include: kicking off your programming with the DOTS tools to familiarize your class with the tool set, assisting with a larger scale data collection event, or facilitating a specific lesson that is enhanced with the DOTS tools.
 The outreach cost is $75/hour including one hour of preparation time plus the length of programming event.
+Classroom facilitation by our staff are eligible to participate in our Research Accelerators which are classroom sessions with the goal of increasing understanding on the research process.
 Round trip mileage to and from Wisconsin Dells ($0.58/mile) will also be billed.
 Please provide details regarding how a Research Naturalist can help you achieve your learning objectives in the DOTS Lending Interest Form when you request support.
 Additionally, Upham Woods Research staff are available for curriculum development support at $95/hour.
 Please contact us if you’d like to learn more about how we can help you meet your goals with science and technology curriculum.

 GPS Kit Lending